We5ter/Scanners-Box/README.md

 ## Copyright

-It's happy to see that this repository has been widely spreaded in information security community, but I hope everyone could respect knowledge and our efforts, so please specify reproduced from https://github.com/We5ter/Scanners-Box in your articles, and please do not republish this article for profit.
+It's happy to see that this repository has been widely spreaded in information security community, but I hope everyone could at all times respect knowledge and our efforts, so please specify reproduced from https://github.com/We5ter/Scanners-Box in your articles, and please do not republish this article for profit.

 ## Acknowledgments